Shopify orders are retrieved in CIC and the order JSON is translated into NetSuite Sales Order XML, which is then posted to NetSuite.

 Adding Mapping Details

 The Sales order on NetSuite is currently created with the data required to process orders successfully.
-The values that are being mapped are documented in the LMS Template -
+The values that are being mapped are documented in the Integration Design Specification -

 (com.cleo._customer_.shopifynetsuite.docs.Shopify-NetSuite-Accelerator-LMS.xlsx) - However, if you wish to add any additional fields, you must update the following Rulesets: